-Britain's answer to the Tour de France will stretch the length of the country this September, as the Aviva Tour of Britain gets underway between the 6-13 September.
+Britain's answer to the Tour de France will stretch the length of the country this September, as the Tour of Britain gets underway between the 4-11 September.

-On Sunday 6 September, some of the world's leading cyclists will gather in Beaumaris on Anglesey to embark on a gruelling eight day tour that will take them the length and breadth of Britain.
+On Sunday 4 September, some of the world's leading cyclists will gather on George Square in Glasgow to embark on a gruelling eight day tour that will take them the length and breadth of Britain.